Last updated: 28 April 2026

 For the purposes of this policy:

-Bribery is offering, promising, giving, requesting, agreeing to receive or accepting a financial or other advantage with the intention of improperly influencing a decision or securing an improper advantage.
+Bribery means offering, promising, giving, requesting, agreeing to receive or accepting a financial or other advantage with the intention of improperly influencing a decision or securing an improper advantage.

-Corruption is the abuse of entrusted power for private gain, which may include bribery, conflicts of interest, fraud, embezzlement or similar behaviour.
+Corruption means the abuse of entrusted power for private gain, which may include bribery, conflicts of interest, fraud, embezzlement or similar conduct.

 Bribery and corruption can involve public officials, private-sector individuals or organisations, and can occur in any country.